soldag/gettext.js/README.md

 # Installation
-### Node.JS

 *j29n* is published on [npmjs](https://www.npmjs.com/package/j29n) and can be installed using *npm*.

 `npm install j29n`

-### Browser
+### Browser Bundles
 For the use in the browser, the source files have to be bundled together with their dependencies first.
-This bundled file and a minimized version are attatched to the respective GitHub releases.
-Alternatively, [grunt](https://github.com/gruntjs/grunt) can be used to build them manually.
-By executing `grunt browser`, the two files will be created inside the `dist` folder.
+This bundled file and a minimized version were shipped with each NPM release and can be found in the `dist` directory.
+Additionally, the files are attatched to the respective GitHub releases.
+Alternatively, [grunt](https://github.com/gruntjs/grunt) can be used to build them from source manually by executing `grunt browser`.

 *j29n* supports AMD module loading, so [RequireJS](https://github.com/requirejs/requirejs) can be used.
 Alternatively, the library can simply be embedded in an HTML page using the `script` tag.
 In this case, the *j29n* module will be made globally available.